ringcentral/engage-digital-api-docs/docs/interactions/web-messaging/integration.md

 !!!
 Required
     Create a JWT key in RingCentral Engage and provide both the Key ID and the Secret/Public Key.
 Prepare and provide an example with the information wanted for the JWT payload and a copy of this section to be given to the customer tech team.

+#### Security

+The "accept" JWT mode is an unsecure mode for production if you are using JWT to set your user's data since it also allows non-signed identities.

+To be able to share the history cross device between web and mobile, the mobile uses a JWT to authenticate the user UUID.
+But then if you allow non-signed identities on the web, there's a security issue.

 ## Custom Variables Integration (optional)